Shlomi, Israel: History

-Shlomi has been the target of Hezbollah Katyusha rocket attacks on 11 May 2005, Israel's Independence Day, and again on Israel's Independence Day in 2006.
+Shlomi was the target of Hezbollah Katyusha rocket attacks on 11 May 2005, Israel's Independence Day, and again on Israel's Independence Day in 2006.

 It was again the target of rocket attacks on 12 July 2006, a diversion to facilitate the killing of three soldiers and kidnapping two others, which sparked the 2006 Lebanon War.

+On 6 April 2023, several rockets hit the town and caused damage to a street and a commercial center.

+Gaza war

+During the 2023-24 war between Hamas and Israel, northern Israeli border communities, including Shlomi, faced targeted attacks by Hezbollah and Palestinian factions based in Lebanon, and were evacuated.

+Demographics

+In 2022, 91.8% of the population was Jewish and 8.2% was counted as other.

 Archaeology

+Pi Metzuba ruins

-On the road between Shlomi and Kibbutz Hanita, Israeli archaeologists found the remains of Pi Metzuba, a prosperous Christian town mentioned in the Jerusalem Talmud.
+On the road between Shlomi and Kibbutz Hanita, Israeli archaeologists found the remains of Pi Metzuba, a prosperous Christian town mentioned in the Jerusalem Talmud, the Tosefta (Shevi'it 4:8-ff.) and in the 3rd-century Mosaic of Rehob.
 The town was destroyed in the early seventh century when Persia invaded the region as part of its broader conflict with the Byzantine Empire.

+Ma'sub inscription

+The site of Khirbet Ma'sub, immediately to the east of the Arab village of Bassa, is where the Masub inscription was found before being purchased by the Louvre in 1885.
+Written in Phoenician script, the fragmentary Phoenician-language text, written in 222/21 BCE during Ptolemaic rule on a Hellenistic-style limestone stele, originates from a temple of Astarte and is on display at the Louvre.

+Demographics

+In 2022, 91.8% of the population was Jewish and 8.2% was counted as other.